 Feeding the birds is a year-round activity, with the different seasons bringing different types of birds into your backyard habitat.
 By offering different types of bird feeders and filling them with a various sorts of wild bird seed throughout the seasons, you can increase the chances to attract a wide variety of different bird species to your yard.
 Perching birds such as finches, chickadees and nuthatches will flock to feeders filled with black oil sunflower seeds, thistle, millet and safflower seeds.
 Spreading cracked corn on the ground or in elevated tray feeders mixed with black oil sunflower seeds will attract the local cardinals, blue jays and mourning doves to drop in for a snack.
 Hang a suet feeder for the woodpeckers and put out fresh nectar feeders for hummingbirds and orioles.

-Buying black oil sunflower seeds and cracked corn in large 50 lb bags is economical, however rodents can chew through the bags easily.
+- Buying black oil sunflower seeds and cracked corn in large 50 lb bags is more economical than purchasing smaller bags.
 Transfer the sunflower and cracked corn into galvanized metal trash cans, and keep the lids on tight to keep the mice and chipmunks out.

 How would you finish this sentence?

 I feed the birds in my yard...

 What Type of Seed Do Birds Eat?